wdsjk/wdsjk/README.md

 ## Hi there 👋

 #### Welcome to my github.
-Would be nice to talk with you, if you're interested in my projects or in something else
+Would be nice to talk to you, if you're interested in my projects or anything else

 - 💬 contact me: